Gini coefficient: Features

 The Gini coefficient has features that make it useful as a measure of dispersion in a population, and inequalities in particular.
+The coefficient ranges from 0, for perfect equality, to 1, indicating perfect inequality.
+The Gini is based on the comparison of cumulative proportions of the population against cumulative proportions of income they receive.

 Limitations

+Relative, not absolute

 The Gini coefficient is a relative measure.
 The Gini coefficient of a developing country can rise (due to increasing inequality of income) even when the number of people in absolute poverty decreases.
 This is because the Gini coefficient measures relative, not absolute, wealth.
-Changing income inequality, measured by Gini coefficients, can be due to structural changes in a society such as growing population (increased birth rates, aging populations, increased divorce rates, extended family households splitting into nuclear families, emigration, immigration) and income mobility.

 Gini coefficients are simple, and this simplicity can lead to oversights and can confuse the comparison of different populations; for example, while both Bangladesh (per capita income of $1,693) and the Netherlands (per capita income of $42,183) had an income Gini coefficient of 0.31 in 2010, the quality of life, economic opportunity and absolute income in these countries are very different, i.e. countries may have identical Gini coefficients, but differ greatly in wealth.
 Basic necessities may be available to all in a developed economy, while in an undeveloped economy with the same Gini coefficient, basic necessities may be unavailable to most or unequally available due to lower absolute wealth.